Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Implementation and Algorithm

-The minimization of $\widehat{\mathcal{L}_{U}}(\theta,\omega)$ requires $\mathcal{O}(nqT^2)$ complexity in calculating the exact gradients.
+The minimization of $\widehat{\mathcal{L}_{U}}(\theta,\omega)$ requires $\mathcal{O}(nqT^2)$ time complexity in calculating the exact gradients.
 Here, we implement a stochastic gradient descent (SGD) algorithm, where the training is on mini-batch datasets and is faster than a vanilla gradient descent or BFGS algorithm.
-We summarize the details of the proposed algorithm in Algorithm \ref{SGD Algorithm}.
-Note that $P_{i}(\theta)$ is continuously differentiable except at the splitting boundary where the support set $\{\mathcal{K}(S_{i}^{j})\}_{j=1}^{T}$ changes.
+We summarize details of the proposed algorithm in Algorithm \ref{SGD Algorithm}, where the derivations of the gradients are provided in Section 11, Appendix.
 In addition, the time complexity of calculating the gradient requires $\mathcal{O}(|\mathcal{A}|\log(|\mathcal{A}|)Tqn)$ by a naive sorting algorithm, and we can further improve the time complexity to $\mathcal{O}(|\mathcal{A}|Tqn)$ by utilizing the bucket-sorting algorithm \citep{blum1973time}.